kosratdev/muslim-data-ios/README.md

 ### Location Helper

-There are some location helper methods that provides **offline** Location Search, Geocoder, Reverse Geocoder, and check a city for fixed prayer times.
+There are some location helper methods that provides **offline** Location Search, Geocoder, Reverse Geocoder, and check a location for fixed prayer times.

 #### Search for location